Myrtle Beach Pavillion

 23rd July 2006

-Whatever the case, Swamp Fox is not a bad little coaster.
-It wouldn't make my top ten largely due to a nasty pot hole at the bottom of the first drop, but other than that it provided good air time and a good pacing; the two principal requirements for a quality wooden coaster.
-It was certainly rerideable, which is more than you could say for the awful firewood earlier in the day.
+Ambiguous rating notwithstanding, however, Swamp Fox proved to be an enjoyable coaster.
+There was a nasty pothole at the bottom of the first drop, but aside from that it provided good air time and a good pacing; the two principal requirements for a quality wooden coaster.
+It was certainly rerideable, which is more than you could say for the awful pile of firewood earlier in the day.

 Though the kiddie coaster was of the same layout as the one we had we had ridden just hours before, there was a posted height limit of 50" here and we were not allowed on board.
 Though sometimes height limits like this are put in place arbitrarily and without good reason, this installation featured very compact trains and there was no way short of amputation that an adult could possibly fit on board.
 In that situation, though, the newly shortened enthusiast would not have sufficient body control to ride safely.
 In other words, this ride was for children only, and that was that.